matematikaadit/usbmodem.nix/README.md

     dr-xr-xr-x 1 root root   2048 Sep 27  2011 MobileBrServ/
     -r-xr-xr-x 1 root root 439926 Nov 26  2010 Startup.ico*

-We using -l for long listing format, and -F for clarity about which one is a normal file, executable, folder, or link by showing an extra character at the end of the file name.  `*` means an executable, and `/` means directory.
+We using `-l` for long listing format, and `-F` for clarity about which one is a normal file, executable, folder, or link by showing an extra character at the end of the file name.  `*` means an executable, and `/` means directory.
 Though you can always see that from the file's mode.

-A Side track.
+### Extra

-Let's back up this storage, and put it somewhere online so that next time we could have access to it.
-Maybe for a preparation for an nix configuration script.
-Hence we could refer it by this backup without needing the actual devices.

-Below, I've tried a few compression strategy for our files.
+Let's back up this storage, and put it somewhere online so that for the next time we don't need to go through that step again.
+For this purpose, We must choose a best compression strategy so that we could safe ourselves a few megabytes for our archieve aboves.
+Below, I've tried a few.

     $ for ext in gz xz bz2; do tar -caf usbmodem.tar.$ext usbmodem; done

+Using `-c` flag for archieve creation, `-a` flag so that it'll automatically guess the compression strategy by using the file's extension, and `-f` for mention of the archieve's name.
 Now, let's compare the size.

     $ du -s usbmodem*
     4636    usbmodem